ChiWang/DmpSW/README.md

 ##  re-install DMPSW

+    If you update some codes(modified locally, or update from git(or svn) server) just execute "scons" at top directory

-    If you want to re-install some certain packges after you update some codes, execute "scons package=package_1,package_2,package_3" at where the mother SConstruct file is(where has all packages)
+    If you want to re-install some certain packges execute "scons package=package_name_1,name_2,name_3" at top directory

-##  Development guide
+##  Development guide (TODO)

     Fisrt of all, you should install it as last section (How to install DMPSW) stated.